jekyll/jekyll/docs/_tutorials/orderofinterpretation.md

 But because the content is included into an *HTML* page, the Markdown isn't rendered.
 The Markdown filter processes content only in Markdown files.

-To make the code work, use HMTL formatting in includes that are inserted into HTML files.
+To make the code work, use HTML formatting in includes that are inserted into HTML files.

 Note that `highlight` tags don't require Markdown to process.
 Suppose your include contains the following: